 I write a lot on the blog about the best bank accounts, but picking a student bank account is very different.

 I chose my bank at uni, many years ago, because it was one of two or three on campus.
-In the late 90s it was really useful to have easy access to your bank so location was important.
+In the late 90s it was really useful to have easy access to your bank so the location was important.

 It’s very different today.
 For a start you can manage everything online so locality hardly makes a difference.
-Instead, current students should choose an account that’s going to be worth the most you.
+Instead, current students should choose an account that’s going to be worth the most to you.

-The length’s of 0% overdrafts change between the banks – and you might not even get the advertised amount.
+The lengths of 0% overdrafts change between the banks – and you might not even get the advertised amount.
 If the wording says the overdraft is “up to” that means you might not get the high sum mentioned in the adverts.

 Plus, even if you think you won’t need one at all, it’s worth choosing a bank that offers one and applying for it at the start – you never know how things could change.